joshycsm/java-programming-masterclass-for-software-developers/README.md

 - **Validate that it is >= 0, and return "Invalid value" if it is not true.**

-- If it is valid, then calculate how many minutes are in the seconds value and then call the other overlaoded method passing the correct minutes and seconds calculated so that it can calculate correctly.
+- If it is valid, then calculate how many minutes are in the seconds value and then call the other overloaded method passing the correct minutes and seconds calculated so that it can calculate correctly.

 - Call both methods to print values to the console.

 - Tips:

-  - Use int or long for your number data typey is probably a good idea.
+  - Use int or long for your number data type is probably a good idea.

   - 1 minute = 60 seconds and 1 hour = 60 minutes or 3600 seconds.